eng-r/DS3_PGA/CodeBook.md

 	- The very first row has variable names, please see "Variables" chapter below
 	- The rest of rows keeps values [observations] of the variables in columns [features]
 	- IMPORTANT: the first column is "SubjectNum" - an abstract person ID
-	- IMPORTANT: the second column is "Activity" - I call it 'feature' or 'label'
+	- IMPORTANT: the second column is "Activity" [I call it "label"]

 # Variables
 NOTE: to obtain names of variables in the output dataset [after you run `run_analysis.R`], you can type/run *names(s)* in R-Studio console.
 It will yield list of names discussed herein.

-Each row contains 88-2= 86 averaged mean/std  measurements, for a given subject and activity.
+Each row contains 81-2= 79 averaged mean/std  measurements, for a given subject and activity.

 ## Identifiers
 - `SubjectNum` - subject ID, integer, ranges from 1 to 30